 Rather than aspiring to a perfect system, a worldview that constantly disappoints, why not see the organisation as a messy, beautiful human system?
-In the latest blog in our OD for Real series, Mayvin Director James Traeger reflects on his personal experience of Jewish New Year and its resonance with the here and now of organisational life.
+In this blog post Mayvin Director James Traeger reflects on his personal experience of Jewish New Year and its resonance with the here and now of organisational life.

 It still seems odd to celebrate the New Year in September, and it got me thinking about how it connects to our practice at Mayvin of doing OD & D for real in organisations.
 All my life I have been conscious of having two identities: a public English one and a private Jewish one.
 It seemed safer that way.
 It used to fill me with horror when I was a teenager that my school and my synagogue were geographically close together.
 Jewish New Year coincides with the start of a new term and a new class and so before we'd even really begun the school year, I would be taking the day off to go to Synagogue.
 Rosh Hashanah, the first day of the New Year found me dressed in a suit, tie and shiny shoes having to take a fast walk past my school, trying to hide from my new classmates.